 On August 24, 2010, the Company closed a brokered agreement with a syndicate of underwriters led by GMP Securities L.P. and including Cormark Securities Inc., Wellington West Capital Markets Inc., NCP Northland Capital Partners Inc., Paradigm Capital Inc., Raymond James Ltd., RBC Capital Markets and Scotia Capital Inc. (collectively, the "Underwriters"), of 41,112,500 common shares of the Company at a price of C\$0.70 per Share, for aggregate gross proceeds of C\$28,778,750 (the "Offering").
-Kinross Gold Corporation purchased 6,000,000 shares of the Offering.
 The Underwriters received a cash commission equal 5.5% of the gross proceeds from the sale of the Offering.